unavi-xyz/unavi/apps/server/README.md

 Set your domain name and email in the `.env` file.

-Then start the image with
+Then start the server with

 ```bash
 docker compose --env-file .env up